HsynKon/CurrentModel/README.md

-# Lightcurve-of-tpf-s
+# CurrentModel

-Warning: This code was made on Jupyter Notebook
+This code was made on Jupyter Notebook

 This code was made by Hüseyin Avcu